adadurov/prom-netcore7-demo/README.md

 - choose an existing dashboard from grafana folder in the repository (prometheus-net_rev4.json)
 - run like curl (in bash infinite loop, maybe 20..30 in parallel)

-## Run a workload against Weather Forecast API
+## Run some workload against Weather Forecast API

-`curl -X 'GET' 'http://localhost/WeatherForecast' -H 'accept: text/plain'`
+`while true; do curl -X 'GET' 'http://localhost/WeatherForecast' > /dev/null; sleep 1; done`

+Add '&' to send the process to background and repeat a few times to run ~7..10 RPS.

+## Observe the metrics on your dashboard

 ## Some links to how-tos